moratodpg/imp_marl/pymarl/README.md

 ```

 # Configuration files
-All the configuration files are in the folder `config`.
+All the configuration files are stored in the folder `config`.
 There are two config folders: [alg](config/alg) and [envs](config/envs).
 The `alg` folder contains the config for each algorithm.
 The `envs` folder contains the config for each environment.